AgDigit/AgDigit/README.md

 - 👋 Hi, I’m Andrea Grande
 - 👀 I am a graphic design minded front-end developer.
-I’m interested in create beautiful and functional projects by proper design prsctices and translation into well structured code.
+I’m interested in create beautiful and functional projects by proper design practices and translation into well structured code.
 - 📫 You can contact me at info@andreagrande.com or by visiting www.andreagrande.com.

 <!---